Shrikanthcodes/Python-ML/README.md

-# Miscellaneous-Data-Analysis
+# Machine Learning in Python
-Miscellaneous Data analysis projects using Boston Dataset, Loan Dataset, Car sales and etc
+A collection of Data Science projects on Python